emazzotta/emazzotta.github.io/_posts/2020-06-17-1-Year-Tesla-Model-3-Review.md

 In order not to end on a negative note, I'd like to stress that the positives far outweigh the negatives and I would definitely buy a Model 3 again, even if it meant the chaos during the delivery process would repeat itself (which they seem to have fixed by now).

 Thank you [@elonmusk](https://twitter.com/elonmusk) and [@Tesla](https://twitter.com/Tesla) team for such an enjoyable, incredible, amazing and fun car.
-I will never be able to go back to an ICE car.
+I will never be able to go back to an internal combustion engine car.

 Thank you for accelerating the world's transition to sustainable energy! ☀️🔋🚗🌱